A superconducting on-chip microwave cavity for tunable hybrid systems with optically trapped Rydberg atoms: Results

 The ellipsoidal shape of the atomic ensemble in combination with the objective of maximized vacuum Rabi frequencies dictate some of the requirements for the layout details of the superconducting resonator.
 Firstly, all the ensemble atoms should be able to participate in the interaction with equal coupling strength; this reduces inhomogeneous broadening and increases the collective coupling~\cite{kubo2012, julsgaard2013}.
 It is therefore essential that the resonator and microwave fields are translationally invariant along the longitudinal axis of the ensemble.
-Secondly, since we target an electric-dipole interaction, all the electric microwave fields should ideally be concentrated in the region of the atoms.
+Secondly, since we target an electric dipole interaction, all the electric microwave fields should ideally be concentrated in the region of the atoms.
 Hence, the optimal layout is a lumped-element LC~circuit with the capacitance~$C$ directly below the position of the atoms and a minimal amount of stray capacitances.
 Based on these factors, we devised the T-shaped microwave cavity shown in Fig.~\subref{fig:design-concept}{a}: A single straight inductance~$L$ is connected to a coplanar capacitance~$C$ to ground; to minimize the stray capacitance, the ground plane has a large distance to the circuit elements except in the interaction region with the atoms.
+At this point it also becomes clear why coplanar waveguide cavities -- as often used in theoretical proposals and in other experimental approaches~\cite{petrosyan2008, verdu2009, bernon2013, bothner2013, pritchard2014, beck2016, hattermann2017, morgan2020, walker2020, walker2022, kaiser2022, petrosyan2024} -- are not ideal for maximized coupling and field homogeneity.
+By their very nature as distributed element circuits, they come with significantly distributed (i.e.~stray) capacitances and spatially varying microwave electric fields along the transmission line.